CJ Kelly is a longtime baseball fan who loves the history of the sport.

 I don’t consider myself “old school.”
 Over the past 20 years I’ve become so much of a fan of the English Premier League that I consider it my second favorite spectator sport behind the NFL.
 The World Cup is a far better event than even the Olympics.
 I’ve embraced modern technology.
 I’m on all the social media sites, have a blog, a website, and text with my family and friends constantly.
 At least I think that I seek opportunities to grow and change.
 In today’s competitive environment, one has no choice.
 Even as I kid, I played street soccer with my friends, which was highly unusual for the time.

 Still, there is something about the diminution of baseball within our culture that makes me sad.
 I speak to guys in their 20s who have never taped up a bat, never broke in a new glove or even worn a cup.
 One of my fondest memories from childhood was breaking in a new glove with 3-in-1 Oil or Vaseline, tying up with string for the night stuffed with at least one ball.
 It was a skill learned from your dad.
-If I mention Vaseline, string and balls in the same sentence today, someone will get the wrong idea.
+If I mention Vaseline, string, and balls in the same sentence today, someone will get the wrong idea.
 Such is the modern mindset: everything is a double entendre.
 Even breaking the beak of a baseball cap is over.
-Ugh!
-I don’t know what’s worse, the hipster beards or the way those caps are worn.

 MLB has apparently taken notice.
 New Commissioner Rob Manfred said recently in the Wall Street Journal that "The biggest predictor of fan avidity as an adult is whether you played the game."
 Participation is key.
 But the world has changed, very rapidly and apparently kids have moved on for good.